-This series of races will be governed by The Racing Rules of Sailing (2021-2024), the USSA Prescriptions, class rules (including PHRF NW class rules), these Southern Sound Series Sailing Instructions and Notice of Race.
-Any individual non-race specific information will be published by the respective race's sponsoring club on their website and may include information on moorage availability, pre & post-race events and meals, etc.
+This series of races will be governed by The Racing Rules of Sailing (2021-2024 for Winter Vashon) then (2025-2028) thereafter, the USSA Prescriptions, class rules (including PHRF NW class rules), these Southern Sound Series Sailing Instructions and Notice of Race.
+Any individual non-race specific information will be published by the respective race's sponsoring club on their website and may include information on moorage availability, pre & post-race events and meals, tee shirts, etc.